75-Hard-Student-Edition/75-student-readthedocs/docs/source/App Flow and Features.rst

 - Employment

-This is done using an inbult flutter drag and drop widget.
+This is done using an inbuilt flutter drag and drop widget.

-***************
+****************
-4. Notifcations
+4. Notifications
-***************
+****************

-Users are then taken to the Notifcations page, where they can enable and disable notifications as well as set 'reminder time'.
+Users are then taken to the Notifications page, where they can enable and disable notifications as well as set 'reminder time'.

 ****************
-5. Calendar View
+5. Schedule View
 ****************

 This view displays each habit as a time-based block in a daily timeline layout, aligned with the preferred time the habit is meant to be completed.

-Users can add habits (e.g., evening walk, study) and assign a preferred time for each.
+Users can add habits (e.g. evening walk, study) and assign a preferred time for each.

 Users can:

-Mark habits as completed.
+- Mark habits as completed

-Edit habit details and time.
+- Edit habit details and time

-View habit history for past completion records.
+- View habit history for past completion records

 ****************
-6. Add Task View
+6. Add-Task View
 ****************

-This view enables users to add task to their schedule.
-Users set the following on this page.
+This view enables users to add tasks to their schedule.
+Users set the following on this page:

 - Start Time - The start and end time for individual task.

 - Duration

-- category
+- Category

-- repeat
+- Repeat interval

-- location - GPS tracking to enable or disable task Notifcations
+- Location - GPS tracking to enable or disable task Notifcations

 - Notes